 Minimalist in a Materialistic World

-Becoming a minimalist in a materialistic world happened when I became a conscience consumer.
+Becoming a minimalist in a materialistic world happened when I became a conscious consumer.
 Once I realized what I was seeing wasn’t about honest convenience but about their personal gain and profit, my mind along with my purchases shifted.
 Comparison often leads to wanting more or preparing for just-in-case situations.
-Whereas learning to be grateful and happy with what you already have set you apart from societal norms and ways of thinking.
+Whereas learning to be grateful and happy with what you already have sets you apart from societal norms and ways of thinking.

 • Cleaning Dishes Zero Waste